petabridge/akka-bootcamp/src/Unit-3/lesson2/README.md

 This is how fast `GithubActors.sln` runs before we add our `Pool` router - take note:

 ![GithubActors without parallelism](../lesson1/images/lesson1-after.gif)
+> NOTE: If you're following along using the eBook / .ePub, you won't see the animation.
+[Click here to see it](https://github.com/petabridge/akka-bootcamp/raw/master/src/Unit-3/lesson1/images/lesson1-after.gif).

 ### Phase 1 - Modify `GithubCoordinatorActor.PreStart` to create `_githubWorker` as a router
 This exercise consists of adding two lines of code.